AmbiqAI/heartkit/docs/modes/demo.md

 #### How it Works

-1. **Create a Backend**: Define a new backend class that inherits from the [HKInferenceBackend](../api/backends/backend.md) base class and implements the required abstract methods.
+1. **Create a Backend**: Define a new backend class that inherits from the [HKInferenceBackend](/heartkit/api/heartkit/backends/backend) base class and implements the required abstract methods.

-    ```python
+    ```py linenums="1"
     import heartkit as hk

     class CustomBackend(hk.HKInferenceBackend):